telliott99/MyJava/arraylist.rst

     1 3 6 4
     >

 However, this type of array has several limitations.
 Basically, the only way to work with the values is to access them like ``println(A[2]);``, or use the for-each construct as a way of doing the same thing behind the scenes.

-There is a property ``length``.
+There is also a ``length`` property.
 If we add this:

 .. sourcecode:: java